bungle/web.php/README.markdown

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
 --  *Antoine de Saint-Exupéry*

+web.php is trying to follow the principles of [Unix philosophy](http://en.wikipedia.org/wiki/Unix_philosophy).

 #### web.php doesn't provide object relational mapper (ORM), what do you suggest?

 You could try these: